Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 A great tool is an automatic formatter.
 I use [AStyle](http://astyle.sourceforge.net/).
 Properly indented code will line up well, help you understand your code flow, and alert you when you have forgotten to close a loop with a brace } or whatever.
 You can configure the formatter for different indent and spacing and padding styles.
 (Did I mention the great thing about standards ...)

 Academic note: Python uses _nothing but_ spaces to indent and block code.
-Correct indentation is crucial.
+Correct indentation is key.
 ```javascript
 if pwd == 'secret':                         // Some Python
     print('Logging on ...')